department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 #### Monthly payments

-If you're eligible for the protected rate for a specific pension benefit, we'll pay the rate you were entitled to on December 31, 1978, plus a cost-of-living increase.
+If you're eligible for the protected rate for a specific pension benefit, we'll pay the rate you were entitled to on December 31, 1978, plus a cost-of-living increase each year.
 The cost-of-living increase for this year is <strong>2.8%</strong>.

 ### Old law Survivor Benefit Plan (SBP) or minimum income widow annuity limitation